aer0ss/aerofs/docs/engineering/design/docker.md

 - Use build containers to compile things up, so the host dev environment can be completely clean.

-- Some images may be unofficial builds.
-We should only use official images.

-- Before releasing to production, verify all the code/scripts that duplicate with the original source are still consistent with the original.
-In particular, check all nginx configurations.

-- Remove the `docker=1` configuration property and related code.

 - use buildpack-deps:micro instead of buildpack-deps

-- TS sanity check?
-Change-Id: Ic70edc0ce09096d67d2bd0a2ec083895d49d407d

 ## If you like Sci-Fi movies